-• Policy and business risks.
-The increasing focus on sustainability brings both regulatory and business risks for data centres.
-Policymakers are introducing stricter energy efficiency and emissions regulations, pushing operators to adopt greener technologies.
-Failing to address these risks can result in operational disruptions, reputational damage and reduced investor confidence.
-Investors, customers and regulators alike demand more transparent and robust climate adaptation measures.
+The increasing focus on sustainability brings both regulatory and business risks for data centers.
+Policy-makers are introducing stricter energy efficiency and emissions regulations, pushing operators to adopt greener technologies.
+Failing to address these risks can result in operational disruptions, reputational damage, and reduced investor confidence.
+Investors, customers, and regulators alike demand more transparent and robust climate adaptation measures.